fioprotocol/fio-devhub/_docs/how-to/mapping.md

 ### FIO Public Key mapping

-The FIO Public key which was used to register FIO Address is automatically added to that address’ mapping for chaincode: FIO, tokencode: FIO.
+The FIO Public key which was used to register FIO Crypto Handle is automatically added to that address’ mapping for chaincode: FIO, tokencode: FIO.

 This mapping serves two distinct purposes:

-* When another user wants to send FIO tokens to that FIO Address, the mapped public key will be returned in /get_pub_address to enable that transfer.
+* When another user wants to send FIO tokens to that FIO Crypto Handle, the mapped public key will be returned in /get_pub_address to enable that transfer.
-* When another user is sending [/new_funds_request]({{site.baseurl}}/pages/api/fio-api/#options-newfundsreq) or [/record_obt_data]({{site.baseurl}}/pages/api/fio-api/#options-recordobt) to that FIO Address, the mapped public key will be used to encrypt the data.
+* When another user is sending [/new_funds_request]({{site.baseurl}}/pages/api/fio-api/#options-newfundsreq) or [/record_obt_data]({{site.baseurl}}/pages/api/fio-api/#options-recordobt) to that FIO Crypto Handle, the mapped public key will be used to encrypt the data.
 It is therefore critical that:
    * **The associate private key is accessible and available in the wallet to decrypt that data.** Wallets should not allow users to map a random FIO Public Key.
    * **If a user tries to remove FIO Public key mapping, they should be advised that they will not be able to receive a FIO Request or Record OBT Data in the future until a valid FIO Public key is added back.**

-### Mapping FIO Address to bank accounts
+### Mapping FIO Crypto Handle to bank accounts

-FIO Address can also be mapped to bank account information required to route fiat transactions.
+FIO Crypto Handle can also be mapped to bank account information required to route fiat transactions.
 For this purpose *chain_code*: FIAT should be used and *token_code* should correspond to the banking standard used.

-For example to map FIO Address to a ACH bank account:
+For example to map FIO Crypto Handle to a ACH bank account:
 ```
 {
 	"chain_code": "FIAT",